Yogesh AbichandaniInnovation Analyst View bio

 Susan Mayer, CFSFood and Agriculture Industry Sector Lead

-Susan is our technical food industry leader, with great problem-solving, strategic, and communication skills.
+Susan Mayer is our technical food industry leader, with great problem-solving, strategic, and communication skills.
 Our clients rely on her experience in product development, product lifecycle management, and public-private food industry partnerships to understand how technology, research, and the right suppliers can create innovation opportunities.
 How does her work with us benefit food companies?
 Susan believes that our human-centered design perspective makes all the difference.
-‘Product developers always believe they are thinking about the consumer, but our human-centered design approach to considering technology brings an entirely different perspective.’
+‘Product developers always believe they are thinking about the consumer.
+However, our human-centered design approach to considering technology brings an entirely different perspective.’
 Susan applies her love of food science to her hobbies; she and her husband formulate and brew beer, much to the delight of their friends and neighbors.
 Susan has an M.S. in Food Science and a B.S. in Foods from the University of Maryland, College Park, and is a Certified Food Scientist.

 Steve McManusInnovation Advisor View bio